Music & Theatre (MTF)

 MTF 158 Western Music Hist: 1750-Pres (3 credits)

 This course considers the history of Western Music from the second half of the eighteenth century to the present day, focusing on the relationship between historical, social, and cultural currents and the development of music.
 Students will acquire a framework for thinking critically about music and articulating their observations and learn to recognize the musical characteristics of important styles, genres, and historical periods.
 This course welcomes students who have not taken MTF 157, Western Music History: The Middle Ages to 1750.
+Music, Theatre, & Film fee of $150.00 applies to this course.

-Attributes: GEP Art/Literature, Music Industry Course, Undergraduate
+Attributes: CCC: F&P Arts, Design & Creative, GEP: Art/Literature, Music Industry Course, Undergraduate

 MTF 159 Contemporary Music (3 credits)

 An investigation of the chief developments in the concept and style of music which have occurred in the Twentieth century.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 161 Introduction to Theatre (3 credits)

 This course examines major traditional and modern plays with emphasis upon the styles and conventions which govern the relationship between drama and its audience; relevance of these styles to the work of actors, directors, and designers.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 162 History of Broadway Musical (3 credits)

 This course provides a basic overview of the historical developments of musical theatre as an uniquely American art form, and the study of the structures and genres from early Twentieth Century influences through the "Golden Age" of musicals to contemporary musical theatre.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 170 Special Topics & Indep Study (3 credits)